honganji/ETH-NFT-Maker/README.md

 <br/>

+## • Overview

+This project is made following [this instructions](https://app.unchain.tech/learn/ETH-NFT-Maker/).
+Engineer cmmunity `UNCHAIN` is one of the best one to learn blockchain development.

+This is a dapp that you can mint NFT.
+The URI is IPFS so the NFT is completely desentralized and diversed.

 ## • Links

 [Deployed here](https://eth-nft-maker-client.vercel.app/)

 [![Frontend](assets/frontend.png)](https://eth-nft-maker-client.vercel.app/)

-## • Overview

-This is a dapp that you can mint NFT.
-The URI is IPFS so the NFT is completely desentralized and diversed.

 ## • Launch